planck-repl/planck/site/src/repl.md

 #### require, require-macros, import

 The `require`, `require-macros`, and  `import` REPL specials make it possible to load namespaces and Google Closure code into Planck.
-These work on the namespaces and Google Closure code that ships with Planck, like `planck.core`, and also on namespaces defined in source directories or JARs specified by the `-c` or `-​-​classpath` comand-line option.
+These work on the namespaces and Google Closure code that ships with Planck, like `planck.core`, and also on namespaces defined in source directories or JARs specified by the `-c` or `-​-​classpath` comand-line option or the `PLANCK_CLASSPATH` environment variable.

 ```clojure-repl